-Your eyes and vision change throughout your life, bringing different concerns and nutritional needs to support optimal vision health.
+As your eyes and vision change throughout your life, as you may suspect, there are "best" foods for your eyes at various stages.
 Before you are even born, nutrition helps to strengthen and support your vision.
 As you grow and age, different foods and nutrients can support your unique vision needs during each stage of life.

 Two weeks after conception, your eyes began to develop, and over the next four weeks, all of your major eye structures formed.
 This is a time when your eyes were particularly vulnerable to injury.
 Good prenatal care by your mother and screens for diseases such as German measles prevented malformation and damage.
 At 26 weeks gestation, your eyes began to open, and you could see.
 If your mother enjoyed fish regularly during her last trimester, you were exposed to plenty of DHA (Docosahexaenoic acid), an omega-3 fatty acid important for healthy vision development and retinal function.